raphaelalmeidamartins/trybe_exercicios/2_Desenvolvimento-Front-end/b14_testes-automatizados-com-RTL/14.02_RTL-mocks-e-inputs/README.md

 <h2 id="en">:us: English</h2>
 <h3>RTL - Mocks and Inputs</h3>
 <p>In today's class, we learned how to mock functions and how to test React forms.
-We also learned how to use the <code>'user-event'</code> library to simulate user interactions</p>
+We also learned the <code>'user-event'</code> library to simulate user interactions</p>